 - The cases are to be solved in designated hotel rooms.
 During the preparation, all case material must remain in the preparation room.
 If team members leave the room, they will be accompanied by an ICC@M staff member.

 - All presentations must be in English.
 Teams must use PowerPoint 2016 (or 2010).
 PowerPoint files will be loaded onto a computer in the presentation room.

 - Each team member will receive a copy of the core slides (not of the Q&A) of the team’s presentation once it has been handed in to the ICC@M staff.

 - Before the competition starts, each team will be given access to the presentation rooms to check the facilities.

 - For all case presentations, teams have 20 minutes to present their case, and 10 minutes to answer questions.
-Signs for 10, 5 minutes and 1 minute remaining will be shown to the presenting team.
+Signs for 15, 10, 5, 2 minutes and 1 minute remaining will be shown to the presenting team.

-- Teams must not reveal their university name during their presentation but instead must use a fictitious name.
+- Teams must not reveal their university name during their presentation but instead use a fictitious name.

 - Teams that are not presenting will wait their turn in the waiting room.
 Teams are not allowed to see the presentations of the other teams.
 This is also the case for the four finalists.

-- The four finalists will present once again their long case (slide modifications are not allowed).
+- The four finalists will once again present their long case (slide modifications are not allowed).

 - Any violation of the rules above will result in immediate termination and disqualification of the team.
 Any decision of termination and disqualification is final.
 The decision to disqualify teams is the responsibility of the ICC@M Operations Director.